 If the Service Registrar does not provide the information requested within 2 business days, then the Somos Help Desk will override the automatic approval, and it will reject the request.

-In those cases where the automatic approval has been overridden, if the Service Registrar wishes to resubmit a request, they will need to do so through TSS for that number and include supporting information, such as an LOA.
+In those cases where the automatic approval has been overridden, if the Service Registrar wishes to resubmit a request, they will need to do so through the TSSRegistry for that number and include supporting information, such as an LOA.